MKLab-ITI/pygrank/documentation/documentation.md

 error and tolerance for numerical convergence.
-If no such argument is passed to the constructor, a `pygrank.ConvergenceManager` object is automatically instantiated by borrowing whichever extra arguments it can from those passed to the constructors.
+If no such argument is passed to the constructor, a `pygrank.ConvergenceManager` object is automatically instantiated by borrowing whichever extra arguments it can from those passed to algorithm constructors.
 These arguments can be:
 - `tol` to indicate the numerical tolerance level required for convergence (default is 1.E-6).
 - `error_type` to indicate how differences between two graph signals are computed.
-The default value is `pygrank.Mabs` but any other supervised [measure](#evaluation) that computes the differences.
+The default value is `pygrank.Mabs` but any other supervised [measure](#evaluation) that computes the differences between consecutive iterations can be used.
+The string "iters" can also be used to make the algorithm stop only when max_iters are reached (see below).
 - `max_iters` to indicate the maximum number of iterations the algorithm can run for (default is 100).
 This quantity works as a safety net to guarantee algorithm termination.

 Sometimes, it suffices to reach a robust node rank order instead of precise